AinslieB/udacity-project3-arcade_game/README.md

 3. The files will be forked to your GitHub repository.

 ## How to Play
 The animation begins when the game loads.
 The canvas, player, and enemy are rendered.
 Six enemy bugs move at various speeds.
-The arrow keys control the movement of the player up, down. left, and right.
+The arrow keys control the movement of the player up, down, left, and right.
 The game is won when the player reaches the river.
-Collisions with the enemy causes the player to be returned to the bottom center of the canvas.
+A collision with the enemy causes the player to be returned to the bottom center of the canvas.

 <img src="images/frogger.jpg">